cloudfoundry/bosh/bosh_aws_cpi/README.md

   which [type of instance](http://aws.amazon.com/ec2/instance-types/) the VMs should belong to
 * `spot_bid_price` (optional)
   the [AWS spot instance](http://aws.amazon.com/ec2/purchasing-options/spot-instances/) bid price to use.
 When specified spot instances are started rather than on demand instances.  _NB: this will dramatically slow down resource pool creation._
+* `iam_instance_profile` (optional)
+   the [IAM Instance Profile](http://docs.aws.amazon.com/IAM/latest/UserGuide/roles-usingrole-instanceprofile.html) to use for the instance.
+This allows EC2 instances to use [IAM Roles](http://docs.aws.amazon.com/AWSEC2/latest/UserGuide/iam-roles-for-amazon-ec2.html) when working with AWS APIs.

 ### Network options

 These options are specified under `cloud_options` in the `networks` section of a BOSH deployment manifest.